 NQBP would like to thank all the volunteers that participated on the day.

 NQBP is committed to supporting organisations that help us to connect with our stakeholders and port communities.
 As a result, NQBP looks for opportunities to partner with organisations and community groups that help us to meet our business objectives, as well as deliver long-term benefits to the communities in which we operate.

 Our business operates across the regions of Bowen, Hay Point, Weipa and Mackay, with a set amount of funding allocated to each port.

 We welcome requests for sponsorships and donations.
-However, for varying reasons we are not able to fulfil all requests so our Sponsorship Guidelines have been developed to guide sponsorship seekers in understanding our objectives and developing proposals that may meet them.
+However, for varying reasons we are not able to fulfil all requests so an Evaluation Criteria has been developed to guide sponsorship seekers in understanding our objectives and developing proposals that may meet them.